-Today on the first day of my next Blue Skies journey, to the Buchenwald and Flossenburg concentration camp clusters this time, I’m yet again traveling through history within the present.
+Today, on the first day of my next Blue Skies journey to the Buchenwald and Flossenburg concentration camp clusters, I’m yet again traveling through history within the present.

-One thing that strikes me time and again, like your empty lakebed, is the silence.
-Indeed, it’s not an absolute silence as such… but conversely there’s always a clear absence to be felt.
-Walking the grounds of the main camps that are now memorials, one only hears one’s own steps, the crackling of gravel underneath, that unstoppable grinding, loudly pulling my thoughts into the Now, brutally cutting me off of history and hope alike.
+As with your empty seabed, I am struck each time, by the silence.
+It’s not absolute, but there’s always a felt absence.
+Walking the grounds of the main camps that are now memorials, one hears only one’s own steps, the crunch of gravel, loudly pulling my thoughts into the present, cutting me off from history and hope alike.

-Seldom have I felt such vivid moments of being alive as in those places; seldom have I sighed so deeply as in those places; seldom have I doubted as much my very existence as in those places; seldom have I felt so present.
+Seldom have I felt such a vivid sense of being alive as in those places; seldom have I sighed so deeply as in those places; seldom have I doubted my existence; seldom have I felt so present.
 Following your advice I try to speak my thoughts into a voice recorder.
 But all I can manage is this silence.
 Maybe it’s what I’m meant to record.

-I take it as a good omen, even though on the way back I run a flat tyre.
+I take it as a good omen, even though on the way back I flat a tyre.